ehdtkqorl123/glassCalculator/README.md

 - cubic root of 1
 - 1 to the power of 1
 - Pi

-Optimized for XE16 as of April 17, 2014.

-To use, adb sideload the apk to your Glass as any other.
-Once the app is installed, "Ok glass, compute..."

 ### TODO:
 - Handle invalid inputs in an elegant manner